 From market to plate there is nothing fresher or more vibrant than Valencian cuisine.
 The legendary huertas – market gardens, orange groves, paddy fields and Mediterranean orchards – are the city’s larder.
 Valencian markets are some of the most beautiful in the world; the Gothic silk market is a World Heritage Site.

-The tour includes experiences such as market shopping with a Michelin-starred chef, exclusive backroom access to the fish auction at La Lonja in Dénia, and tasting unctuous goat’s milk cheeses dribbled with thyme honey in the mountains.
+The tour includes experiences such as a paella cooking demonstration in a family-run restaurant surrounded by rice fields, access to the fish auction at La Lonja in Dénia, and tasting unctuous goat’s milk cheeses dribbled with thyme honey in the mountains.
 There is hospitality at great bodegas like Casa los Frailes, source of wines served to visiting heads of state at Madrid’s Palacio Real.
 There are also low-key everyday experiences – a refreshing horchata, a tiger nut milk pick-you-up; an Aqua de Valencia, a fresh orange-based cocktail; and rifling the wine cellar, feasting on organic potatoes and nibbling at a perfectly burnt brandade at Casa Montaña, arguably the best bar in the world.

 Dénia.
 The morning is free.
 Take a walk before lunch along the impressive coastline of Las Rotas before continuing to Quique Dacosta’s restaurant (3-star Michelin).
 Dacosta combines local, seasonal produce with cutting-edge creativity and technique.